Skip to Content

 A

-Acapulco Mexican Restaurant Y Cantina – Kids 12 and under eat for (almost free) on Wednesdays.
+Acapulco Mexican Restaurant Y Cantina — Kids 12 and under eat almost free on Wednesdays.
 Just add $1 to the purchase of your adult entrée, and you’ve got yourself a happy meal.

-Applebee’s – While this isn’t currently running, from time to time, Applebee’s offers a promotion where you get a free kids’ entrée for every adult’s entrée purchased.
-Look for this one in the summertime when you need more ways to entertain your kids anyway.
+Applebee’s — From time to time, Applebee’s offers a promotion where you get a free, or reduced price, kids’ entrée for every adult entrée purchased — these sometimes run on select days of the week.
+Look for these offers in the summertime when you need more ways to entertain your kids anyway.

 B